idkjs/reason-ml-workshop/README_ENGLISH.md

 ├── Alien.re <- Draw the aliens
 ├── Alien_reducer.re <- Reducer of alien state
 ├── Bg.re <- Draw the wallpapers
-├── Colision.re <- Used to detect colisions
+├── Collision.re <- Used to detect Collisions
 ├── Constants.re <- Contains constants such as screen height and width ├── Image.re <- Utility file used to draw the images ├── Main.re <- Entry point and heart of the system